gbarrile/Population_Modeling_Sp23/README.md

 ## Acknowledgments

-This course was made possible through the University of Wyoming.
-A huge thank you to Jerod Merkle in the Zoology and Physiology Department for supporting this course.
+This graduate course is offered through the University of Wyoming.
+A huge thank you to Jerod Merkle in the Zoology and Physiology Department for supporting this effort.

 ---